sylverb/game-and-watch-retro-go/README.md

 Screenshots can be downloaded by running `make dump_screenshot`, and will be saved as a 24-bit RGB PNG.

+## Compression support

+Default configuration when building a firmware is to compress files when possible.
+The compression is done in different ways depending on each emulator.
+General case is that we will be able to compress roms that can be decompressed in ram, for example if there is more than 512kB of ram free with a given emulator, then we will be able to compress roms up to 512kB.
+Larger roms will be stored in flash without compression.
+Here is the maximum size for compressed roms for different systems :
+- Atari 7800 : 128kB
+- MSX : 128kB
+- Nintendo NES/Famicom : 512kB
+- PC Engine : 292kB
+- SG1000/Colecovision : 60kB
+- Watara Supervision : 512kB

+Some systems are handling roms as pages of data, so it's possible to compress roms data following this page organization so the emulator will decompress a page of data on request.
+A caching system is often in place to prevent decompressing (often used) pages too often (as decompressing data is taking time).
+This is also possible with disks games as they are made of sides/tracks/sectors !
+The following systems have no limit in the size of compressed roms thanks to that :
+- Amstrad CPC6128
+- Nintendo Gameboy/Gameboy Color
+- MSX (disks and HDD images only, roms compression is possible up to 128kB)

+Some systems are not supporting compression due to the lack of free ram (SMS/GG/Genesis), what could be possible is to decompress a rom and store it in an unused zone of flash, the only problem with that would be the wearing of flash chip blocks (a flash memory block has an erase/flash count limitation, typical value is 10 000 times).

 ## Cheat codes

 Note: Currently cheat codes are only working with NES, PCE and MSX games.